 Welcome to my creative space, where fairy tales and folklore are brought to life.
 Where there is no limit to your imagination.
 Where it’s okay to be a kid again and let your dreams run wild.
 While you’re here, make sure to check out my gallery to see some of my past mixed media creations or stop by my blog to see my works in progress.
 And if you ever have any questions, feedback, or just want to discuss art you can always reach me through my contact form.
 I hope you have a wonderful stay!

 Burros Del Cielo Now Available!

 Burros Del Cielo is a charming tale of an angelic burro named Salvador who is sent from heaven to save a town from poverty and heal the hearts of a loving family.
-The story has an uplifting message about overcoming challenges and maintining faith during difficult trials, and the Spanish dictionary in the book’s appendix will provide educational value for children of any age.
-All of the illustrations in the book are created by Annalisa Loevenguth in her mixed-media style.
+The story has an uplifting message about overcoming challenges and maintaining faith during difficult trials, and the Spanish dictionary in the book’s appendix will provide educational value for children of any age.
+All of the illustrations in the book are created by Annalisa Loevenguth in her mixed media style.
 Make sure to order your copy today!

 Creating in Mixed Media